Features and Protocols Available on SONiC

 Schedulers, Shaping, and Queuing

 You use schedulers to define the properties of output queues.
 These properties include the amount of interface bandwidth assigned to the queue, the size of the memory buffer allocated for storing packets, the priority of the queue, and the random early detection (RED) drop profiles associated with the queue.
-You associate the schedulers with forwarding classes by means of scheduler maps.
+Output queues are mapped to forwarding classes, and classifiers map incoming traffic into forwarding classes based on IEEE 802.1p or DSCP code points.

 You can shape traffic for a specific port on a router or for a specific CoS queue.